SWENGG4Y2023/SWENGG4Y2023Team02/Assignment01/SRS.md

    -  ### **2.7 Assumptions and Dependencies**

        -  Performance: It may include performance requirements for the  app, such as response time, scalability, and availability.
-       -  User Base: It is assumed that the app is having enough pre-joined trainers who can deal with the newly joined members.
+       -  User Base: It is assumed that the app is having enough pre-joined trainers who can deal with the newly joined fitbit members.
        -  Pre Knowledge :It is assumed that the administrator should have good knowledge of fitness and health so that they can validate the trainer’s profile.
        -  Platform: It is assumed that the platform on which the gym app will run, such as iOS or Android.
        -  User Interface: It is assumed that a user interface design for the gym app, including a color scheme, logo, and overall layout.